 As with any debilitating and chronic illness, Meniere's disease can cause depression.
 If you experience these feelings please talk to your doctor.
 It can also be helpful to talk and interact with other people who are suffering from this disease.
-To meet and connect with others, visit our community forum.

 Though Meniere's disease can be debilitating, it is not deadly and new medications are emerging which help control this disorder and improve quality of life.

 American Academy of Speech-Language-Hearing.
 Evaluation and Management of Meneire's Disease.
 Accessed: June 4, 2011 from http://www.asha.org/aud/articles/menieres-disease-eval-management/

 Medscape.
 Meniere Disease.
 Accessed: March 29, 2014 from http://emedicine.medscape.com/article/1159069-overview